 - Having more time off than is typical for full-time workers

 Many part-time jobs are low-paying, high-stress occupations like those in the foodservice industry … but not all of them.
-Some part-time jobs pay enough to live on comfortably while pursuing other things – while others are others are easy enough to provide a lower stress lifestyle or to combine with another part- or full-time job.
+Some part-time jobs pay enough to live on comfortably while pursuing other things – while others are easy enough to provide a lower stress lifestyle or to combine with another part or full-time job.

 Employers hiring part-time workers are typically seeking employees with flexibility in scheduling.
 When seeking a part-time position, be sure to take into account your other commitments, so that you can inform the potential employer of your availability.